Fast Algorithm for Fuel-Optimal Impulsive Control of Linear Systems with Time-Varying Cost: A Fast and Robust Solution Algorithm

 \subsection{Initialization}

-The first step is generation of a set of candidate times for each control mode $\mathcal{T}^{est} = \{T^{est}_1,\hdots,T^{est}_p\}$.
-The only requirement imposed on this step is that it must be possible to reach $\boldsymbol w$ using a combination of impulses in each mode where impulses in mode $j$ is only applied at times in $T^{est}_j$.
-For most applications, a coarse discretization of $T_j$ for each mode would be sufficient to meet this requirement.
-However, to minimize the computation cost of refining the initial estimate, it is desirable to select candidates that are as close as possible to the optimal solution.
+The first step is generation of a set of candidate times $T^{est}$.
+The only requirement imposed on this step is that it must be possible to reach $\boldsymbol w$ using a combination of admissible impulses executed at times in $T^{est}$.
+For most applications, a coarse discretization of $T$ is sufficient to meet this requirement.
+However, to minimize the computation cost of refining the initial estimate, it is desirable to select candidates that are as close as possible to the optimal times for control inputs.